balajialg/Datahub-Test-Repo/onboarding.md

 ** What if I have a student outside UC Berkeley?**

- We can’t allow non UC Berkeley users because our authentication system allows only users with UC Berkeley email id.
-We recommend using [Binder service](https://mybinder.org/) to solve for the immediate needs.
+ We can’t allow non UC Berkeley users as our authentication system only allows users with UC Berkeley email id.
+For such users, We recommend using [Binder service](https://mybinder.org/) to solve for the immediate needs.